-Nowadays, economies fluctuate up and down which adversely affect a country’s well-being, making the economy a concept of supreme importance.
-So, if we have to look up a nation’s progress we just have to study their economy and that would be ample to determine whether the country is flourishing or experiencing depression.
+Nowadays, economic fluctuation adversely affects a country’s well-being, making the economy a concept of supreme importance.
+To look over a nation’s progress, we need to study their economy and that would be ample to determine whether the country is flourishing or experiencing depression.

 Economic growth is considered to be an increase in the production of goods and services by per person in a population, compared from one time period to another.
-Increase in capital goods, labour forces, new territories, technology, and human capital can also contribute to economic growth.
+An increase in capital goods, labour forces, new territories, technology, and human capital can also contribute to economic growth.

 Depiction of economic growth

 Economic growth is commonly measured by the increase in the average market value of additional goods and services produced, using GDP (Gross Domestic Product).

 GDP can be calculated by adding up all of the money spent by consumers, businesses, and the government in a given period of time.